conradhuebler/curcuma/README.md

 - [CxxThreadPool](https://github.com/conradhuebler/CxxThreadPool) - C++ Thread Pool for parallel calculation
 - [eigen](https://gitlab.com/libeigen/eigen) provides eigen C++ library for linear algebra.
 Eigen is not downloaded automatically, but will be fetched and updated if the build scripts in the **scripts** subdirectory are used.
 - [fmt](https://github.com/fmtlib/fmt) formatted console output
+- [plumped](https://github.com/plumed/plumed2) Support for Metadynamics, must be compiled manually and enabled manually (Option USE_Plumed)

 Additionally, [nlohmann/json](https://github.com/nlohmann/json) is obtained via cmake.